karimimp/karimimp.github.io/_posts/2020-07-29-animatation-in-fluent.md

 ### 3. Setup `execute-commands`

 The last step is to use `execute-commands` feature of Fluent to save snapshots during the simulation for different time instances.
-One can save pictures at different time-steps or iterations and always remember to enable that command!
+I can save pictures at different time-steps or iterations and always remember to enable the `execute-commands`!

 ```
 /solve/execute-commands/add-edit command-3 30 "time-step" "/display/contour air vof 0 0.15"